Season 5, Episode 4 “The Long Goodbye”

 It’s funny, when I first watched this, I thought that Dawson still wanted to get back to that place where he could be with Joey, and it was only later that he realized it wasn’t what he wanted anymore.
 But now that I watch it again, I think he already knew he didn’t want to be with her anymore.
 Especially since he started the whole conversation with, “I want to tell you something that might make you sad.”
 If he was just saying that he felt lost but wanted to find his way back to her, that would probably be a more hopeful conversation.

 Meanwhile, Joey and Audrey reach possibly the high watermark of their adorable friendship.
-Audrey’s terrible mother–whom Audrey describes as a monster who “systematically destroyed [her] self-esteem”–is coming to visit, and at first, Joey totally gaslights her.
-She insists that Audrey is probably “exaggerating,” and that Audrey “doesn’t seem to be lacking in self-esteem.”
+Audrey’s terrible mother–whom Audrey describes as a monster who “systematically destroyed [her] self-esteem”–is coming to visit, and Joey replies that Audrey is probably “exaggerating,” and that Audrey “doesn’t seem to be lacking in self-esteem.”
 What a jerk.

 Of course, then Audrey’s Momster arrives (played to perfection by the wonderful Brenda Strong, playing way against her usual “perfect dead mom” type), and proves to be exactly as terrible as Audrey says.
 She immediately makes Audrey weigh herself to check for the freshman fifteen, rapturously compliments Joey’s “cute little figure,” and then asks a horrified Joey if she looks like Audrey’s sister–prompting Audrey to cocoon herself in a comforter in shame.
 Hee!